Controversial ‘Fixer Upper’ Barndominium Rental In Hot Water Again

 With the Barndominium, Joanna Gaines of Fixer Upper was able to fulfill her dream of transforming a barn into a living space.
 County Living speculates that the Fixer Upper star probably had no idea the living space would have created so much controversy.
 When the Barndominium first aired on the HGTV series, a lot of viewers were very critical of the atypical layout which included a second-story kitchen.
 The real controversy, however, struck when this Fixer Upper home showed up as a rental property.

 Those who were against the idea of a Fixer Upper renovation being used as a rental property were elated when the Lacy Lakeview City Council denied the owner the necessary permit to use the home as a vacation rental.
-As such, Kristi Bass, the current owner of the property was forced to cease operation.
+As such, Kristi Bass, the current owner of the property, was forced to cease operation.

 'Fixer Upper' home owner in hot water over 'barndominium' rental – https://t.co/hLIqGhVWIB pic.twitter.com/ua6CfIXcA5